wp-plugins/csv-2-post/readme.txt

 * Fixed problem when you select staggered and upload together, another variable change from version 0.9 and missed by me.
 * You can now totally delete campaigns in campaign management.
 Multiple users asked for this.
 * Set Post/Visit ratio to 1!
 A premium version will be available that will continue to be developed, donations will add to the free edition so please buy or donate.

+= 1.1 =
+* Moved processing trigger from footer based to header (wp instead of shutdown for developers).
+This helps to prevent loops and conflicts with other plugins.
+* Added tags so SEO is not 100% covered.
+* Fixed issue with some posts being created as Uncategorised!
+* Finally I realised that my repository software will not prevent the csv_files folder being deleted on upgrade so instead the folder is not provided with the plugin.
+The plugin will now make the csv_files folder when it does not exist.

 == Arbitrary section ==